hmdsa/hmdsa/docs/pages/insights.md

 ---
 layout: page
 title: Insights
-subtitle: HMDSA capabilities provide unique insights
+subtitle: HMDSA Capabilities Provide Unique Insights
 ---

 HMDSA builds tools and techniques for answering key questions of interest to Users, System Managers and Support Staff, and Architects and Acquistions Teams: